 - Best Overall Satellite Messenger: Garmin inReach Mini 2

 - Best Budget Satellite Messenger: Zoleo Satellite Communicator

 - Best Satellite Messenger for Organized Groups: ACR Electronics Bivy Stick

 What we like: Lightweight, great battery life, and fully functional as a standalone device.

-Most backcountry enthusiasts are looking for a streamlined, long-lasting satellite messenger that enables them to communicate from the comfort of their smartphone, and the Garmin inReach Mini puts it all together better than most.
-At just 3.5 ounces, the Mini ties for the lightest device here (along with the Bivy Stick below), but it’s also one of the most capable.
+Most backcountry enthusiasts are looking for a streamlined, long-lasting satellite messenger that enables them to communicate from the comfort of their smartphone, and the Garmin inReach Mini 2 puts it all together better than most.
+At just 3.5 ounces, the Mini is one of the lightest devices here, but it’s also among the most capable.
 You get connection to the Iridium satellite network (widely accepted as the most reliable coverage), an impressive battery life, and a small display and relatively easy-to-learn interface that keep the Mini fully functional even if your smartphone bites the dust.
-Tack on features like weather forecasting, location tracking and sharing, and maps and navigation via the Garmin Earthmate app, and the Mini is the full package for most backcountry-goers.
+Tack on features like weather forecasting, location tracking and sharing, and maps and navigation via the Garmin Explore app, and the Mini 2 is the full package for most backcountry-goers.